 But tackling the Food and Wine Festival at Epcot is something of an art if you want to make the most of your visit!
 If you’re travelling to Epcot with kids beware the adults that are stumbling around the world and possibly right into your stroller or elderly grandmother!
 These are our best tips for enjoying Walt Disney World’s International Food and Wine Festival at Epcot.

 Best Time to Visit Epcot Food and Wine Festival

 Epcot Food and Wine Menus by Countries

-Before your go to the Epcot Food and Wine Festival
+Before You Go to the Epcot Food and Wine Festival

 Check out the Food and Wine Festival page on the Disney Website for menus by country.
 Depending on the menus or picky eaters in your travel party, there may be some countries you don’t want to visit.
 Planning this ahead of time allowed us the time to visit the countries and kiosks in order of location without losing a lot of time and wasting foot traffic.